ptomulik/testmd/README.md

   - `mpms_installed`

-    When determining a package to be installed its version and other options, the `apachex::package` also predicts the list of MPMs installed with the given apache package.
-That information is later available to manifests as `$apachex::package::actual_mpms`.
-If something goes wrong, you may override the generated list with a fixed list of MPMs provided as `mpms_installed`.
+    Normally the `apachex::package` uses pre-determined list of MPMs installed with an apache package being installed.
+That information is later available to manifests as `$apachex::package::actual_mpms` and is used to restrict list of mpm modules that can be used at runtime by manifests.
+If you see that the list used by `apachex::package` is wrong/outdated, you may override it with your own via `mpms_installed` parameter.

     *Example*: